msg.h¶

 Parameters

-reply:message that target will get as reply, must not be NULL.
+m: message to reply to, must not be NULL. reply: message that target will get as reply, must not be NULL.
+Return values

 An ISR can obviously not receive messages, however a thread might delegate replying to a message to an ISR.